 - What kinds of projects will qualify for the Champions Grant program?

 Projects must directly relate to and impact classroom instruction, during the school year.
 Proposals must be for one cohesive project.
-Applications that attempt to link multiple projects will not be considered.
+Unfortunately we are not able to consider applications that attempt to link multiple projects.

 Please note: The grant money cannot be used to pay for salaries, stipends, artists in residence, memorials, consultant fees, field trips, travel expenses, vehicles, scholarships, modular/mobile classrooms, capital/construction projects (new construction, expansion, renovation, or replacement of an existing facility) or third party funding (ex: paying an outside group to facilitate a program or activity).